Upstream#

 before it is retried.server

-in an upstream resolves into multiple peers,
+directive in a group resolves into multiple servers,

 its fail_timeout

-setting applies to each peer individually.server
+setting applies to each server individually.server

 directives are resolved,